amitjena40/panoramic-rabbit-f7e5e/content/pages/timeline2.md

 ##### MAY, 2020

 *   My paper titled **"C-Net: Contextual Network for Sarcasm Detection"** is accepted in the Figurative Language Processing Workshop, co-located with **ACL 2020**.
+Code repository: [link](https://github.com/dsciitism/C-Net)

 ##### DEC, 2019